Remembering Long Beach’s Santa Claus: Thomas “Ski” Demski

 Ski was found dead on Jan.
 19, 2002 at the age of 72.

-He was laid to rest in an in-state manor at his own garage in the same plexiglass coffin from his mock funeral, shirtless and all.
+He was laid to rest in-state manor at home in his own garage in the same plexiglass coffin from his mock funeral, shirtless and all.
 Over 2,000 people, including a cardinal priest from Los Angeles, came to his funeral and signed his book.

 “He [the cardinal] had told Jim that Ski has done lots of things for the church, he was a good Catholic boy,” Alexander noted.

 “I called the number I had for the sister.
 It was a working number but nobody ever answered,” Alexander said.
 “I left a message and nobody ever called me back.”

 “Toxicological tests found a level of Tramadol [Ultran], a painkiller, in his system beyond therapeutic levels,” the LBReport article stated.